piermafrost/GEOCLIM5_sulf/README.md

 output, one for geographic outputs (i.e., continental variables) and one for specific DynSoil outputs.

 ### Restart
 Restarts are created in the output directory.
-It is a good habit to move them to "restart/.../"
+It is a good habit to move them to "restart/.../".
+Automatic launching script, like submit_chain.sh (in job/) will automatically move the restart files in that directory.

 The time for restart generation is specified in "config/cond_p20.dat".
 By default, this time is set to "-1.", which is interpreted as "when the run is complete".
 Note that the restarts are generated 1 time only.